AIForces/AIForces/docs/source/problemsetting.rst

    You may set ``type`` of the solution to ``pretest`` or ``checker-verifier:[VERDICT]``, where ``[VERDICT]`` is one of :ref:`system verdicts <verdicts-label>`.
-If you omit the field, the solution will not serve the particular purpose, but still will be available.
+If you omit the field, the solution will not serve the particular purpose, but still will be saved.

    Read more about :ref:`solutions-label`